MattArnold/CREM/README.md

 Then use this on the command line for node package manager (npm) to install bower and grunt: `npm install -g bower grunt-cli`

+##Installation

+In the project directory, execute `install.sh` or `install.bat` depending on your operating system.
+This will create a Python virtual environment called *venv*.
+This step only needs to be performed once.

+##Running the Application

+Activate virtual environment by executing the Linux command:

+    source venv/bin/activate

+or the Windows command:

+    venv\bin\activate

+Start the application with the command:

+    python run.py

+The application will now appear at [http://localhost:5000](http://localhost:5000).